seodn/webcontent/smooth-auto-panel-paint/dent-removal.md

 ### Aftercare Guide
 ## Simple Tips to Protect Your Fresh Panels
+Proper aftercare helps protect newly repaired panels and paintwork from scratches, fading, and premature wear.
+Following these simple care tips will help maintain your vehicle’s appearance after dent or scratch repairs.
 *   **Wash Gritty Panels Gently:** Hand wash panels with mild soap and fresh water to prevent grit scratches.
 *   **Rinse Tree Sap Quickly:** Wash off bird droppings and tree sap quickly to protect your car's clear coat.
 *   **Avoid Harsh Polishing:** Do not use abrasive rubbing compounds or machine buffers on fresh paint for 30 days.